 The Ceremony of Changing the Guard

 The ceremony of Changing the Guard at Buckingham Palace, is a focal point for the many thousands of tourists who visit London each year.
 This intricate procedure facilitates the renewing of a guard at the end of its duty, the Old Guard.
 It is relieved by a refreshed detachment referred to as the New Guard.
-The ceremony normally takes place every day in the spring and summer months and reverts to every other day during autumn and winter.
+The ceremony normally takes place every other day.
+See the schedules below.

 Click on the video above for a few clips from Changing the Guard

 St. James's Palace is situated off of The Mall in Marlborough Road.
 A detachment of the 'Old Guard' forms up there in Friary Court at 10:30am for an inspection by the Captain of The King's Guard.
 This contingent then makes its way down The Mall towards Buckingham Palace at approximately 10:45 am preceded by a Regimental Band or Corps of Drums.

 The other half of the Old Guard is already on duty at Buckingham Palace and is inspected whilst awaiting the arrival of the St. James's Palace detachment.
 The St. James's detachment enters the Palace Forecourt via the South Centre Gate (left of centre facing the Palace) and takes up position beside the Buckingham Palace detachment on the left hand side of the forecourt.
 Now complete, the Old Guard awaits the arrival of the incoming 'New Guard' from Wellington Barracks situated at the Buckingham Palace end of Birdcage Walk.

 After undergoing its own inspection at approximately 10.40am the band accompanying the New Guard at Wellington Barracks forms a circle and plays a few items whilst awaiting the arrival of the New Guards Regimental Colour.